contaware/git-docs-notes/README.md

   git merge --abort
   ```

-Merge will try to auto merge, if it fails, it will annotate your text files with the **conflicts**.
-You have to review the annotated files, `git add` them and `git commit`.

 ![Git Merge](figures/git-merge.svg)

 ### Rebase

-Never rebase commits that exist outside your local repository and that people may have based work on.
-You can rebase your local development branch with the main branch to permit a fast-forward merge.
+Rebase does **change commit hashes**, so never rebase commits that exist outside your local repository and that people may have based work on.
+You usually rebase your local development branch with the main branch to permit a fast-forward merge.

 - Rebase the current branch so that it begins on the tip of the given branch: